hanjinliu/magic-class/rst/main/make_better/undo.rst

     ui.not_undoable()   # [], [] (non-undoable function call clears the undo stack)

-Since undo operation is tightly connected to the macro, non-recordable methods will not added to undo stack, nor will they clears the undo stack when get called.
+Since undo operation is tightly connected to the macro, non-recordable methods will not added to undo stack, nor will they clear the undo stack when get called.

 .. code-block:: python